Silence

 <<quiet>>

-It is vital to have periods away from distractions to hear the Lord so “Be silent in the Lord’s presence and wait patiently for Him…For my hope is from Him” (Ps 37:7, 62:5).
+It is vital to have periods away from the distractions and pressures of life to hear the Lord so “Be silent in the Lord’s presence and wait patiently for Him…For my hope is from Him” (Ps 37:7, 62:5).
 He won’t shout above the noise or compete for our attention.
 Hearing from God is determined by our seeking Him (Jer 29:12-14).
 Don’t be afraid of silence, allow Him to minister peace and confidence into your heart through quiet meditation (Ps 4:4).
 God is not so often found in activity and noise as in stillness and silence so when communing with Him, don’t do all the talking – allow Him time and space to speak, and you to hear (1 Kgs 19:11,12)!
+Hence the expression ‘waiting on God’, inferring the unhurried ‘being in His presence’.

 How will people hear about Jesus if we keep silent?